programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 The first part of the function is the list of numbers.
 After that, you can determine how many rows (`nrow=`) or columns (`ncol=`) the matrix will have.

-You can perform operations on matrices such as adding them together or multiplying by a constant.
-You can also multiply matrices together, but not through conventional matrix multiplication – in R, multiplication is done component-wise instead and can be expressed as `a%*%b`, for example.
-To check the dimensions of a matrix, you can use `dim()` to find out the number of rows and columns in a particular matrix.

-Another way to avoid writing the same function over and over again is to use the `apply()` function.
-It allows you to perform the same function on every row or column of a matrix.
+The `apply()` function allows you to perform the same function on every row or column of a matrix.
 There are three parts to the apply function: first you have to select the matrix you are using, the terms you want to use, and what function you are performing on a matrix:

 ```
 > Crime